AgnieszkaRaczynska/Social-Media-App/README.md

 ## Features

-- User sign up, log in, log out
+- User sign up, user log in & user log out
 - User logina and password validation
 - Uploading posts and images with text by the logged in user
 - Scrolling down posts on the homepage